macder/wfv-validation/README.md

     'email'     => ['required', 'email']
   ),

-  // override an error msg
+  // override an error message
   'messages' => [
     'email' => array(
       'required' => 'No email, no reply... get it?'